 The shape can make the fingers of the wearer seem more slender, thanks to its elongated design.
 It’s a versatile shape that works well in various types of jewelry, including engagement rings, necklaces, and earrings.

-There is one magical diamond shape than can make even the most shovel-like hands look like those of a professional pianist, and that shape is oval.
-Not only are they complimentary to even the most wretched of fingers, these ‘modified brilliant’ cut diamonds give off an almost unparalleled level of fire and brilliance.
-Ovals also tend to be priced a little cheaper than their round counterparts, which is another big plus.
+There is one magical diamond shape that can make even the most shovel-like hands look like those of a professional pianist, and that shape is oval.
+Not only are they complementary to even the most gnarly of fingers, these ‘modified brilliant’ cut diamonds give off an almost unparalleled level of fire and brilliance.

 Oval Diamond Bow Tie Effect